pgxman/pgxman/README.md

-# PGXMan - PostgreSQL Extension Manager
+# pgxman - PostgreSQL Extension Manager

-Welcome to PGXMan, the solution for managing PostgreSQL extensions!
+Welcome to pgxman, the solution for managing PostgreSQL extensions!

-PostgreSQL extensions enhance the database's capabilities by introducing new features, data types, functions, and performance optimizations without altering the core code.
-PGXMan streamlines using these extensions by simplifying the tasks of building, packaging, and installing them.
+PostgreSQL extensions enhance the database's capabilities by introducing new features, data types, functions, and performance optimizations without altering the core code. pgxman streamlines using these extensions by simplifying the tasks of building, packaging, and installing them.

-PGXMan is currently compatible with the following Linux distributions:
+pgxman is currently compatible with the following Linux distributions:

 - [Debian Bookworm](https://www.debian.org/releases/bookworm)
 - [Ubuntu Jammy](https://releases.ubuntu.com/jammy)